MWSE/MWSE/docs/source/lua/event/enterFrame.rst

 menumode
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-`Bool`_.
+`Boolean`_.
 Read-only.
 If the game is paused- in inventory, menu, etc.

 Filter